loypekyong/LaundroBook/README.md

 # LaundroBook
- Infosys 1D Project - Making an booking system for the use of laundry machines in SUTD dormitoriesInfosys 1D Project - Making an booking system for the use of laundry machines in SUTD dormitories
+ Infosys 1D Project - Making an booking system for the use of laundry machines in SUTD dormitories.